Technologicat/mcpyrate/README.md

 As the old saying goes, *it's always five'o'clock **somewhere***. *There is no global macro expansion time* - the "time" must be considered separately for each source file.

-### `step_expansion` is treating `expand[]` (or nested `expand1[]`) as a single step?
+### `step_expansion` is treating the `expand` family of macros as a single step?

-This is a natural consequence of `expand` and `expand1` being defined as macros.
+This is a natural consequence of the `expand` macros being macros.

-In the case of `expand`, when `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expand` invocation.
+For example, in the case of `expand`, when `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expand` invocation.
 So it will invoke that macro.

 The `expand` macro, by definition, expands whatever is inside the invocation until no macros remain there.
 So when `step_expansion` gets control back, all macro invocations within the `expand` are gone.

-Then, consider the case with two or more nested `expand1` invocations.
+Now consider the case with two or more nested `expand1` invocations.
 When `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the outermost `expand1` invocation.
 So it will invoke that macro.

 The `expand1` macro, by definition, expands once whatever is inside the invocation.
 So it will call the expander to expand once... and now the expander will find the next inner `expand1`.
 This will get invoked, too.
 The chain continues until all `expand1` in the expression or block are gone.

-This is not a major issue, though, because `expand` and `expand1` are mainly useful in the REPL, for interactive experimentation on quoted code.
-Note also `step_expansion` is available in the REPL, as well.
+For REPL experimentation, note that `step_expansion` itself is available, as well.

 ### Can I use the `step_expansion` macro to report steps with `expander.visit(tree)`?